epogrebnyak/bacus.hs/README.md

 ## Compound events

-The following events can be expressed in as a list of primitives:
+The following events can be expressed as primitives:

-- double entry;
-- multiple entry;
+- posting double or multiple entry,
 - transfer account balance from one account to another;
-- close temporary accounts and transfer retained earnings to an accumulation account.
+- close temporary accounts and transfer balances to retained earnings.

 ## Account closing

 At the end of the accounting period, the accounts will close in the following order.

 1. Make a copy of the ledger to save data for the income statement — this will preserve income and expense accounts and their contra accounts for the income statement.

 2. Make closing entries for temporary accounts and transfer account balances to an income summary account (retained earnings).

 3. Drop temporary accounts from the current ledger to ensure that post-close entries will affect permanent accounts only.
 Note that the temporary accounts are saved in a ledger copy at step 1.

 ## Remarks

 - Account names are strings that can contain either a mnemonic name or an account code.
-- Processing primitives can result in an error, for example, if no specified account exists in the ledger.
+- Processing primitives may result in an error, for example, if no specified account exists in the ledger.